Clubs, art exhibitions and sports games

 Hongdae or Hongik University Area

-This is the local club of a hip Japanese chain that also has a branch in Shanghai, located in the famous clubbing area Hongdae.
-Spacious, with a supersized mirror ball hanging over your head, DJs from near and far make music while you hang out at the bar or in classy private rooms.
-Located near the main entrance of Hongik University.
+This is the local club of a hip Japanese chain that’s also to be found in Shanghai.
+Located in the popular clubbing area, Hongdae, it’s all flashy with loud music and lights.
+Spacious, with a supersized crystal ball hanging over your head, DJs from near and far make music while you can hang out at the open bar or in classy private rooms.
+Located near the main entrance of Hongik Univ.
 Call (02) 325-5715 or visit www.underlounge.kr.

-This cafe has a rich ethnic interior that mixes inspirations from such places as Morocco and France.
+This cafe has a rich ethnic interior that mixes inspirations that its owner got from travels to such places as Morocco and France.
 Its menu is limited, but features desserts.
-It is located at the edge of Dosan Park.
+It’s located at the edge of Dosan Park.
 650-9 Park View Building, Sinsa-dong, Gangnam, near the Cine City Theater in Apgujeongdong.
 Call (02) 3444-6069.

 Once in a Blue Moon